MaggieShao596/The_Calorie_Step_Connection/README.md

 **Significance Level:** 0.05

+We chose a one-sided test because we specifically hypothesized that the model would struggle more with complex recipes, not that it would perform differently in either direction.

 We ran a permutation test with 1,000 repetitions by randomly shuffling the group labels and recomputing the difference in RMSE each time.
-The resulting p-value was **0.368**.
+The observed difference in RMSE was and the p-value was **0.368**.

 Since the p-value of 0.368 is greater than our significance level of 0.05, we **fail to reject the null hypothesis**.
-There is not sufficient evidence to conclude that the model performs worse for recipes with many steps than for recipes with few steps.
-This suggests that our model appears to predict calories fairly across recipes of different complexity levels.
+There is not sufficient evidence to suggest that our model performs worse for recipes with many steps than for recipes with few steps.
+This is consistent with the interpretation that our model may predict calories similarly across recipes of different complexity levels.

-Statistical Disclaimer: It is important to interpret this result with proper data science nuance.
-Failing to reject the null hypothesis does not mathematically prove that our model is 100% fair or entirely free of bias.
-Rather, it simply states that under our current statistical power and experimental setup, we did not detect a statistically significant difference in performance between the two groups.
-True algorithmic fairness is multi-faceted, and our conclusion remains bound to the specific metrics, data split, and definitions of complexity utilized in this test.
+**Statistical Disclaimer:** All conclusions drawn here are based solely on the results of this permutation test and should not be interpreted as absolute.
+Failing to reject the null hypothesis does not prove that our model is completely fair or free of bias — it simply means that, under our current experimental setup and significance level, we did not detect a statistically significant difference in performance between the two groups.
+True algorithmic fairness is multi-faceted, and our conclusion remains bound to the specific metrics, group definitions, and data split used in this analysis.